 Our UL GREENGUARD Certification program has established test methods and emission limits for a variety of product groups, including:

 You can choose from two tiers of certification: UL GREENGUARD Certification and UL GREENGUARD Gold Certification.

-UL GREENGUARD Certification
+Standard UL GREENGUARD Certification

 The EPA and the state of Washington initially used UL GREENGUARD Certification emissions limits as purchasing specifications for furniture and commercial building products.
 UL GREENGUARD Certification criteria have served as the basis for the Leadership in Energy and Environmental Design (LEED) credit for low-emitting furniture since 2002.
 Office furniture products that are UL GREENGUARD Certified also comply with the Business and Institutional Furniture Manufacturer’s Association (BIFMA) X7.1 standard.

 UL GREENGUARD Gold Certification

 The UL GREENGUARD Gold Certification Standard includes health-based criteria for additional chemicals and also requires lower total VOC emissions levels to ensure that products are acceptable for use in environments such as schools and healthcare facilities.
 In addition to limiting emissions of more than 360 VOCs and total chemical emissions, UL GREENGUARD Gold Certified products must also comply with requirements of the state of California Department of Public Health (CDPH) Standard Method for the Testing and Evaluation of Volatile Organic Chemical Emissions from Indoor Sources Using Environmental Chambers, also known as California Section 01350.

 All certified products are subject to a review of the manufacturing process and routine testing to minimal impact on the indoor environment.